-Dr. Valentina Carraro is Assistant Professor at the GPIO and is affiliated to the AISSR programme group on Political and Economic Geographies.
-Her current research focuses on the geopolitical implicationof digital platforms.
-More broadly, her work sits at the intersection of political geography and political ecology, with a particular interest in how digitalisation and datafication reconfigure socio-spatial relations.
+Dr. Valentina Carraro is Assistant Professor at the GPIO and is affiliated with the AISSR programme group on Political and Economic Geographies.
+Her research broadly considers how emerging digital technologies and practices transform people, places and the relations between them.
+She is currently especially interested in the geopolitics of platforms, working at the intersection of digital and political geography.

 Her book, ‘Jerusalem Online: Critical Cartography for the Digital Age’, has been published by Palgrave-MacMillan in 2021 and examines the politics of web-maps in/of Jerusalem, drawing on ontological social theory and feminist technoscience.
 Prior to joining UvA, Valentina held a Fondecyt postdoc fellowship at CIGIDEN / Pontificia Universidad Católica de Chile, in Santiago.